also known as: Darva (HU), Kolodné (CZ), Kolodne (RU)

 Other spellings/names for Kolodne are Kolodnoye and Holodnoje.

-Kolodne is located about 10 miles N of Tyachiv (Técsö), 14 miles E of Khust (Huszt).
+Kolodne is located about ten miles north of Tyachiv (Técsö), fourteen miles east of Khust (Huszt).

 Jews probably settled in Kolodne in the mid-19th century.